 Only buy this if you’re comfortable watching them melt into a pile of emotional goo.
 Because the happy tears are about to flow.
 Parents can fill out this photo journal during all of baby’s firsts and milestones.
 It’s extremely well-made, thoughtful, and beautiful to display.

 This is one baby block they’ll cherish and keep forever.
 Each block is customized with baby’s name, date and time of birth, birthplace, stats (weight, length) and initial.
 It’s so sweet and makes for the perfect piece of nursery décor.

 Food gifts for new parents

-This Chicago restaurant offers hands down, the best hot chocolate you can find.
-Made on the stovetop, it’s rich and creamy — a mug of this is ideal for a chilly Saturday night in.
+This Chicago restaurant offers some of the best hot chocolate you can find.
+It’s rich, creamy and ideal for a chilly Saturday night in.
 (They’ve got many of those ahead of them now.)
 And, FYI, it’s 100% worth the price.
 (Buy one for yourself, too.)

 This box offers 20 of Tea Forte's infusers, which are pyramid-shaped tea bags.
 This is the best way to enjoy fancy tea without wrestling with loose leaves.
 Flavors like raspberry ganache, rum raisin biscotti, spiced ginger plum, winter chai and ginger snap are inherently warming, uplifting and really tasty, too.

 This handy blender lets new parents puree fruits and veggies to make their own natural baby food right at home.
 The blender comes with several storage containers so you can make large batches and save some for later.